-- Complete a Letter of Intent with the Financial Aid/Veteran’s Affairs Office.
-The Letter of Intent MUST be completed each semester you are having benefits processed and it is the students’ responsibility to update that form with any and all schedule changes.
+The Letter of Intent MUST be completed each semester (with the School Certifying Official) in which benefits are being processed.
+It is the students’ responsibility to update that form with any and all schedule changes.

-- All students utilizing VA benefits are required to report all changes, including but not limited to: contact information, class schedule, adds/drops/withdraws, or incomplete grades.
+All students utilizing VA benefits are required to report all changes, including but not limited to: contact information, class schedule, adds/drops/withdraws, or incomplete grades to the School Certifying Official immediately.
 Withdrawing for classes after the add/drop period could incur a debt to the Department of Veteran Affairs.

 Services to Veterans:

 - The Student Veterans Club was formed to serve Garrett College student veterans, military students, and students who are family members of those in the military.
 Previous activities include meetings, guest speakers, trips and other activities that provide a place to meet both formally and socially in an environment of mutual support.